kubernetes-sigs/gateway-api/geps/gep-5093/index.md

 ### User Stories

 * As a platform operator, I want to request a cluster-internal address for a Gateway so that it is not exposed to the public internet.
-* As a workload developer, I want to discover from a Gateway's status whether its address is reachable from inside the cluster, from the public internet or within an implementation-defined scope (e.g., a VPC).
+* As a workload developer, I want to discover from a Gateway's status whether its address has the `Cluster` guarantee, an implementation-defined scope (e.g., a VPC), or no portable reachability guarantee.
 * As an implementation author, I want to express implementation-specific routability scopes without waiting for upstream API changes.
 * As a workload developer, I want to direct traffic at a suitable (ideally cluster-internal) Gateway address without consuming the status subobject, e.g. by targeting a Service or an EndpointSelector.
 (Out of scope for this GEP; see Non-Goals and [KEP-6116](https://github.com/kubernetes/enhancements/issues/6116).)